 Bach Stradivarius – One of the first choices for professional players Bach makes fantastic instruments.
 Historically the brand has had consistency issues so make sure to play test the EXACT instrument you are purchasing.
 These horns are top of the line and are played by professionals all around the world.
 Bach offers many variations of their products which are fairly available in music stores to try.

 Jupiter – JTR 1100 – This horn is one of the intermediate gems.
 If you are looking for a solid all around trumpet at a good price point you should absolutely consider this instrument.
 I have several students (past and present) who use this instrument and I have never been able to find fault with them.
 While this isn’t a fully professional level instrument it is a solid horn that will last a player a lifetime if taken care of.
+It’s younger cousin the Jupiter – JTR 700 is also a great choice at a slightly lower quality.
+Try both if you can.

 Carol Brass – Carol Brass is a newer company based out of Taiwan.
 They make excellent all around instruments that are fantastic for a student or hobbyist player.
 In addition, they are available at a great price.
 They have several horn models designed for varying player needs so be sure to try several horns.
 These can be a bit tricky to find in a store however, they are available on Amazon.